-Our reliance upon fossil fuels such as coal and oil is negatively affecting the planet.
-Burning these fossil fuels increases the amount of carbon dioxide (CO2) that is released into the atmosphere, leading to a heightened greenhouse effect and warming of the earth.
-With governments trying to reduce CO2 emissions thanks to endeavours such as the Paris Climate Agreement, renewable sources of energy (such as those derived from wind, the sun and waves) are presenting themselves as a viable, eco-friendly options that could pave the way to meeting the world’s energy needs without destroying precious ecosystems and endangering human life.
+Our reliance on fossil fuels such as coal and oil is, put simply, killing our planet.
+Burning these fuels increases the amount of carbon dioxide (CO2) released into the atmosphere, leading to a heightened greenhouse effect and warming of the earth.
+With governments trying to reduce CO2 emissions thanks to endeavours such as the Paris Climate Agreement, renewable sources of energy (such as those derived from wind, the sun and waves) are viable, eco-friendly options that could pave the way to meeting the world’s energy needs without destroying precious ecosystems and endangering human life.

-US-based organisation the Union of Concerned Scientists did a numbers crunch that shows how much CO2 is emitted when using conventional forms of power as well as renewable sources.
+The US-based organisation the Union of Concerned Scientists did a data crunch that shows clearly how much CO2 is emitted when using conventional forms of power as opposed renewable sources.

 “Compared with natural gas, which emits between 0.6 and 2 pounds of carbon dioxide equivalent per kilowatt-hour (CO2E/kWh), and coal, which emits between 1.4 and 3.6 pounds of CO2E/kWh, wind emits only 0.02 to 0.04 pounds of CO2E/kWh, solar 0.07 to 0.2, geothermal 0.1 to 0.2, and hydroelectric between 0.1 and 0.5.
 Renewable electricity generation from biomass can have a wide range of global warming emissions depending on the resource and how it is harvested.
 Sustainably sourced biomass has a low emissions footprint, while unsustainable sources of biomass can generate significant global warming emissions.”

-In addition, renewable sources of energy release little or no particles that cause air pollution or negatively impact human health; wind and solar power consume virtually no water (geothermal and biomass require water for plant cooling), meaning the strain on local water supply can be significantly reduced; and sources of renewable energy are, generally speaking, vast and inexhaustible.
-By contrast, a 2011 study conducted by Harvard Medical Centre concluded that coal costs the US public up to 500 billion USD per year, with many of these costs relating to public health and waste management.
+In addition, renewable sources of energy release little or no particles that cause air pollution or negatively impact human health; wind and solar power consume virtually no water (geothermal and biomass require water for plant cooling), meaning the strain on local water supply can be significantly reduced.
+Sources of renewable energy are also, generally speaking, vast and inexhaustible.

 In basic terms, solar power is created by converting sunlight into electricity.
-The most commonways this occurs is via the installation and use of photovoltaic panels in areas that catch a lot of rays or via concentrated solar power systems.
+Most commonly, this occurs via the installation and use of photovoltaic panels in areas that catch a lot of rays or via concentrated solar power systems.

-The turbines – usually clustered together in so-called wind farms – are planted in areas with high winds and must face into the wind.
-These modern-day windmills convert kinetic energy into electricity: wind moves the turbine, which triggers and turns a shaft that’s connected to a generator that produces electricity.
+The turbines, usually clustered together in so-called wind farms, are planted in areas with high winds and must face the direction of wind.
+These modern-day windmills convert kinetic energy into electricity; wind moves the turbine, which triggers and turns a shaft that’s connected to a generator that produces electricity.

-Hydroelectric power (sometimes known as hydro power) leverages the power of moving water, regardless of if the water is falling downwards, like a waterfall, or flowing like a stream.
+Hydroelectric power (sometimes known as hydropower) leverages the power of moving water, regardless of whether the water is falling downwards, like a waterfall, or flowing like a stream.
 To make use of this power, large turbines are fitted with electrical generators.
-Water passing through the turbines causes them to spin, which sets of the generators that then convert the kinetic energy into electricity.
-The power of moving water (and therefore the amount of electricity derived from it) is influenced by both the volume and the height difference between the source and the water’s outflow and ”energy is derived to make power by the force of water moving from a higher elevation to a lower elevation through a large tube otherwise known…as a penstock.”
+Water passing through the turbines causes them to spin, which sets off the generators that then convert the kinetic energy into electricity.
+The power of moving water (and therefore the amount of electricity derived from it) is influenced by both the volume and the height difference between the source and the water’s outflow and ”energy is derived to make power by the force of water moving from a higher elevation to a lower elevation through a large tube otherwise known… as a penstock.”
 (Source: Electricity Forum)

-Norway has made great strides in adopting hydro power, with approximately 99 percent of the country’s energy needs met via this type of electricity.
-Hydro power does have some drawbacks namely, the building of dams to accommodate turbines can have a negative impact on local flora and fauna.
+Norway has made great strides in adopting hydropower, with approximately 90 percent of the country’s energy needs met via this type of electricity.
+Hydropower does have some drawbacks, however, namely, that the building of dams to accommodate turbines can negatively impact local flora and fauna.